 A complex taxonomy of values v-Memes exists, and the question remains how this relates to those on the spectrum.
 Remember that the values are stacked, which doesn’t mean some are better than others, they are all needed in appropriate balance: 1.
 Survival, 2.
 Tribal/Familial, 3.
 Authoritarian, 4.
 Legalistic/Absolutistic, 5.
 Performance, 6.
 Communitarian, 7.
 Systemic.
 Remember the symptoms from the NIH — folks on the spectrum have serious skills in sophisticated rule following and tend towards the Legalistic/Absolutistic v-Meme.
 What’s more, if the rule following pertains to auditory/sensory behavior, such as art, folks with ASD likely have superior performance abilities.
 Imagine the piano world without Glenn Gould — the autism spectrum can be a very, very beautiful thing.

 A troubling trend over the past decade has been the association of autism spectrum individuals with mass shootings.
 Autism spectrum individuals, like the rest of us, have needs for authority, power, and control.
 If power and control is a strong v-Meme in an individual, and the empathy detector is broken, you’ve got a recipe for tragedy.
-Starting early in life by giving ASD individuals control over the empathic caring and nurturing of pets is both challenging and important.
+Starting early in life by giving ASD individuals control over the empathic caring and nurturing of pets is both challenging and important — especially with my sister.

 Asking ASD individuals to curate Community, Systemic, and other group based tasks is likely challenging, but not impossible.
 How to develop ASD individuals is the question.